lucasloepke/qrse/README.txt

-Thanks for looking at my site, if you need help editing it message me on discord @ sipp1n#5497.
+Thanks for looking at my site, I hope you like fortnite.
-I wont help you if you don't have a basic understanding of HTML/CSS!
+If u have any questions ping me on discord @ qrse#6891